Best NFL odds at NJ online sportsbooks

 NFL teams can keep 53 players on the rosters.
 With 32 teams that makes a total of 1,696 NFL players in the league.

-According to most records, the NFL split up $8.1 billion in revenue among its 32 teams for the 2017-2018 season.
-That represented a 5% jump from a year earlier.
-The Chicago Tribune reported in January 2019 that revenues hit close to $15 billion this past season and the league is looking to raise annual revenue to $25 billion by 2027.
+According to most records, the NFL split up $18 billion in revenue among its 32 teams for the 2021-2022 season.
+The league is looking to raise annual revenue to $25 billion by 2027.

 There are 26 states that don’t have an NFL team.
-However, the Oakland Raiders are planning to move to Las Vegas in 2020.
-Plus, the Jets and Giants both play in New Jersey despite being called New York teams.
-Also, the Washington Redskins play in Maryland and have team facilities in Virginia.
+The Jets and Giants both play in New Jersey despite being called New York teams.
+Also, the Washington Commanders play in Maryland and have team facilities in Virginia.

 Considering all that, here are the 26 states with no NFL franchise: